Kot-r/petsim-images/README.md

 Images update and automatically upload here once per ~2 hours to prevent rate limits!

-Tip: you can use the `image_missing.png` file if the image is missing, and use `shiny.png` for shiny pets, fruits and empowered enchants!
+Tip: you can use `shiny.png` for shiny pets, fruits and empowered enchants!

+Note: This project is not actively maintained.
+It may have errors, please report them in issues.
+It may take a while for me to reply.

 > Current Script Version: 4.0
 >
-> Recent Changes:
+ Changes:
 > - Added a check to not save the placeholders (white document icons).
 > - Fixed caching issues to prevent placeholders even more